 SOCIAL IMPACT WILL BE FRONT AND CENTRE

-In response to social and political struggles in the last few years, more designers will start to consider to social impact of their work this year.
+In response to social and political struggles in the last few years, more designers will start to consider the social impact of their work this year.
 According to Ben Blumenfeld, Co-Director at Designer Fund, we’re going to “see more projects focused on fixing politics, healthcare, civic planning, and many other spaces that have been underserved by design.”
 The possibilities for designers to make a positive impact in this space are limitless – and that’s very exciting.

 FREELANCERS WILL RUN THE SHOW